 - Examination and Treatment Room Preparations: MAs are entrusted with the responsibility of prepping up clinical examination and procedural rooms.
 The skills to organize and sterilize these chambers are required of all medical assistants.

 - Collecting Lab Specimens for Diagnosis and Phlebotomy: Lab specimens are collected by MAs.
-You must have the skill to carry out this integral function on time while adhering to the federal and state regulations.
+You must have the skill to carry out this integral function on time while adhering to federal and state regulations.
 Also, you must be able to conduct necessary lab tests and prepare laboratory specimens.

 - Safety Processes and Infection Control Skills: In the medical world, all healthcare professionals must be trained across infection control procedures.
 It should be well within the skills of the MA to ensure all safety measures are adhered to while performing clinical duties.

-- Upholding the Quality Control Standards: Quality control in medical establishments incorporates to ensure the safety of patients and working professionals in the facility.
+- Upholding the Quality Control Standards: Quality control in medical establishments incorporates ensuring the safety of patients and working professionals in the facility.
 MAs must confirm that the industry standards regarding best practices and quality of clinical services are followed.
 It requires clinical quality planning, quality assurance skills, and clinical quality control competencies for the whole team, including medical assistants.

 - Collecting Urine Samples: Urine samples are required by labs to carry out an analysis of the patient’s health conditions.
 MAs are needed to school patients about the same and ensure the correct collection of these specimens for testing.
 As an MA, you are also required to perform a basic urinalysis, chemistry testing, and glucose testing.